nhemauer/LEGO-Vision/README.md

 # Vision Implementations

-This repository contains a PyTorch-based implementation of a object detection model finetuned to detect LEGO pieces.
+This repository contains a PyTorch-based implementation of an object detection model finetuned to detect and classify LEGO pieces.